Influences on Faculty Uptake from a Faculty Learning Community: Results

 \subsubsection{Instruction}

-For the 3DL unit, students were exposed to 3DL material in the lecture and recitation.
-In the lecture students were given a series of clicker questions that were used to “show the conversion between you know, kinetic energy and potential energy using a video~[I].
-After that was done Charlie went through the idea of energy conversion: “this time the electrostatic context where I've got a charge and I'm moving it against electric field now instead of a gravitational field~[M].”
-The recitation was the “very next day~[M]” and students were presented with a screenshot of the video they saw in lecture and were asked to “[fill] in the chart for you know, all these different stages throughout the video~[M].”

-Charlie relied on other instructors and their choice of classroom management and content delivery for the 3DL unit.
+The placement of their material influences their instructional practices.
+We previously saw that each Fellow designed material for different components of their course.
+Due to their material placement we see that their participation in instruction is also diverse.

+Ron prepared his material for his lecture-based course.
+This allows Ron to be present for the instruction of his material.
+Although Ron is always present for instruction, his instruction of his unit deviated from his typical instruction.
+During the instruction of Ron’s 3DL unit he was not the only instructor.
+Ron explains the instruction of the unit as the following: “when we did this in the lecture room, [my colleagues] and I were all [...] there, plus the TA for the class, plus the three LAs for the class~[I].”
+The role of the instructors for this unit focused mostly on classroom organization and group facilitation by “walking around the outside~[I]” to check on students.
+This deviates greatly from Ron's typical approach which is “just straight lecturing~[I].”

+Due to Charlie creating material for his recitation component, Charlie’s instruction relied on himself as well as other instructors.
 Charlie was present for the instruction of his 3D material in the lecture and he “really like how this fit into the lecture~[I]”, but he was not able to be present for the instruction of the 3D recitation material.
 During the recitation different instructors are responsible for teaching the 3D material.
 In recitation, instructors give students a “problem to work out […] usually in teams of four and […] they've got a secondary instructor roaming the room to and hopefully an LA but not this semester roaming the room to […] help them through that~[M].”
 During the 3D unit, instructors decided to encourage “a bit of a divide and conquer approach~[M]” this was mainly done to “make things go more efficiently~[M].”
-Charlie was able to get this feedback from another fellow who teaches his recitation although he typically doesn’t “feel like [he] need[s] to check in~[I].”
-Overall, Charlie had to rely on the recitation instructor for the instruction of his material.
+Charlie was able to get this feedback from another Fellow who teaches his recitation although he typically doesn’t “feel like [he] need[s] to check in~[I].”